 Reforms in the post-war panel The data set collects annual observations of political and economic variables from 1960 to 2000 for as many countries in the world as possible.
 Due to data availability and the formation of new countries, the resulting panel is unbalanced - some of the estimates are still based on data from nearly 140 countries.
 As already mentioned in the introduction, and discussed at length in Persson and Tabellini (2003), reforms broad enough to change the main constitutional features are very rare among existing democracies (according to the definition below).
 This is evident from the list of such reforms in Table 4 (a).
 In fact, only two countries in the panel changed status from a parliamentary to a presidential form of government, namely Cyprus in 1970 and Sri Lanka in 1978.
-Switches between majoritarian and proportional elections, with maintained democratic status, occur in about 15 cases, including France in 1986 and 1988, Japan in 1994, New Zealand in 1996, and South Africa in 1994.
+Switches between majoritarian and proportional elections with maintained democratic status occur in about 15 cases, including France in 1986 and 1988, Japan in 1994, New Zealand in 1996, and South Africa in 1994.
 But these electoral reforms are still too few to permit meaningful estimation of the time variation associated with reform.

-Therefore, I also exploit switches into - or out of - democratic status to study the effect of alternative forms of democracy.
+Therefore, I also exploit switches of democratic status to study the effect of alternative forms of democracy.
 A first requirement is a precise classification of countries and years into democratic and non-democratic.
-In the panel, I rely on the Polity2 index, included in the 4th wave of the Polity data set, which is collected for all independent nations with more than 1/2 million inhabitants.4 The Polity2 index takes on values from -10 to +10 depending on a variety of institutional features ranging from constraints on the executive to the openness of elections.
+In the panel, I rely on the Polity2 index, included in the 4th wave of the Polity data set, which is collected for all independent nations with more than 1/2 million inhabitants.
+The Polity2 index takes on values from -10 to +10 depending on a variety of institutional features ranging from constraints on the executive to the openness of elections.
 I code a country as democratic in any year when this index takes on a (strictly) positive value: i.e., I set the binary indicator democracy = 1.

 By this classification, a reform occurs in a year of the panel when a nation's democracy indicator flips between 0 and 1 or vice versa.
 (Note that a country that becomes independent within the sample period is coded as missing before independence, so a reform only occurs if democratic status changes at some point after the year of independence.)
 This definition of reform may appear quite arbitrary and based on marginal changes in democratic status.
 In fact, most reforms accord with conventional views on political history.
-They also appear to represent major institutional change: the reforms involve an average jump on the 21-step Polity2 scale of 8.5 (with a standard deviation of 4.1).
+They also appear to represent major institutional change: the reforms involve an average jump of 8.5 on the 21-step Polity2 scale (with a standard deviation of 4.1).
 To be meaningfully used in the before-after analysis to follow, I require that the outcome of interest be observed for at least two years before and after the reform.

 Given this exclusion of the two first and last years, the maximal number of switches in and out of democracy I can exploit in the sample are 132.
 Missing observations of the variables of interest may cut the number further, but the typical regression below still incorporates well beyond 100 such reform episodes.
-Columns 1 and 2 of Table 4 (b) lists the countries and years
+Columns 1 and 2 of Table 4 (b) lists the countries and years of usable reforms.
+As shown by column 3 of the table, 55 reforms represent exits out of democracy, while 77 represent entries into democracy.
+The next two columns classify the reforms with regard to the form of democracy, re-